PagerDuty Automation Actions

 4. Copy the User API Token and keep it in a safe place for later use.

-Create a PagerDuty Process Automation Project
+Create a PagerDuty Runbook Automation Self-Hosted Project

-Create a PagerDuty Process Automation Job
+Create a PagerDuty Runbook Automation Self-Hosted Job

-Create a Process Automation Runner
+Create a Runbook Automation Self-Hosted Runner

 Next, you will add a new runner to generate an ID and secret.